 4 John Fox, “Foxes Book of Martyrs”, Chapter 8, 1563 (present-day translation).

 The reference for the image above is: Bern, Burgerbibliothek, Mss.h.h.I.16, p.
 660 – “Spiezer Chronik, Diebold Schilling (1485).
-The first two lines within the picture frame shown above are:
+Within the picture frame shown above, the first two handwritten lines of text are: